AraBlocks/RFCs/README.md

 ### 3.1 RFC Consideration - When To Open A RFC

-You must follow this process when you plan to make "substantial" changes to the ARA protocol or its documentation.
+You must follow this process when you plan to make "substantial" changes to the Ara protocol or its documentation.
 The following are some examples of features that would require an RFC:

 * An update to the Smart Contracts that exist within the protocol, proposing a new way to calculate and distribute rewards
 * A change to the existing Filesystem Hierarchy found within AFS